7kW VS 22kW EV Charging - What's the difference? Which is better?

 If you are interested in a dedicated fast home EV charger, there are two main routes available – a 7kW EV charger or a 22kW EV charger.
-But what’s the difference between the two?
-Which is better?
-Can everyone have a 22kW EV charging point?

 EV charging speeds

-Slow charging is where you use a 3-pin plug to charge your EV at a rate of approximately 2.3kW.
-In contrast, fast home charging is when you use a dedicated home EV charger installed on your property to charge – rated at either 7kW or 22kW.
+In contrast, fast home EV charging is when you use a dedicated home EV charger installed on your property to charge – either 7kW or 22kW.

 What is a 7kW EV home charger?

 To start, it’s important to recognise that the rate at which electricity charges your electric vehicle is measured in kW.
-So, when it comes to 7kW EV charging, a 7kW EV charger refers to a charging station that is capable of providing a maximum power output of 7 kilowatts.
+So, when it comes to 7kW EV charging, a 7kW EV charger refers to a charging station capable of providing a maximum power output of 7 kilowatts.

 A 7kW charger is considered a fast charger and is commonly found in homes, workplaces, and at some – although not as common – public EV charging stations.
 In fact, 7kW is by far the most common rate of power for dedicated home EV chargers in the UK since most EVs have a maximum onboard charging rate of 7kW and because only a single-phase electricity supply is needed to have a 7kW charger installed on your property.